-For example, your Chief Financial Officer may prefer the Pareto Method of cycle counting, which accounts for the value of goods, while your Chief Operations Officer prefers cycle counting by usage only, which prioritizes goods that move most frequently regardless of value.
+For example, your Chief Financial Officer may prefer the Pareto Method of cycle counting, which accounts for the value of goods, while your Chief Supply Chain Officer prefers cycle counting by usage only, which prioritizes goods that move most frequently regardless of value.

 Understanding this difference will help you understand why different parties advocate for different methods.
 It’ll also help you make a decision about which approach is right for your business.

 What Are The Different Types of Cycle Counting?

 Inventory cycle counting differs from physical counting because it counts sections of inventory and uses those sections to make an inference about the accuracy of the warehouse’s entire stock.
 Physical counting is an all-encompassing total count of everything in stock.

 There are three main types of cycle counting:

 - Process control group cycle counting